 It is highly recommended to use permanent markers when making your own alcohol inks.
 If you would like, you can use permanent markers as your base and add tubes from other markers to achieve a desirable color if you want.

-We say, experimenting is always best and if you are set on trying washable markers or old markers, you might as well go ahead and try, you may just not get the results you were looking for in terms of pigment load and saturation.
+Experimenting is always best and if you are set on trying washable markers or old markers, you might as well go ahead and try, you may just not get the results you were looking for in terms of pigment load and saturation.

 Here is how to make homemade alcohol inks:

-1. Begin by selecting the colors you want to use to make your DIY alcohol inks.
+Step 1: Begin by selecting the colors you want to use to make your DIY alcohol inks.
 Use all of one color or several colors to achieve a beautiful blend.

-2. Using the box cutter and with your gloves on, cut the end off of your marker(s) (not the ink tip, but rather, the plastic end close to where you hold the marker).
+Step 2: Using the box cutter and with your gloves on, cut the end off of your marker(s) (not the ink tip, but rather, the plastic end close to where you hold the marker).

 Be very careful not to cut yourself.
 If you look carefully, you may see that the tip of the Sharpie marker has a thin line that the company used to cap off the ink inside, You may be able to use your box cutter blade to gently pry that open.
 You want to get at that ink tube inside.